Summary of the scheme

 • Max number of awards = 1 per year

-• Maximum amount = up to £500 subject to individual requirements.
+• Maximum amount = up to £1000 subject to individual requirements.
 Higher amounts may be considered in exceptional circumstances.

 • Merton LWSS team will purchase the items on the applicant’s behalf from a variety of sources.
 Some items may be reclaimed or recycled items.

-• Cash payments will not be available
+• Cash payments are not available

 Help from the Department for Work and Pensions

-When deciding an application for Local Welfare Support, we will want to know whether the you or your household have any other possible sources of help to cover the costs of the crisis.
+When deciding an application for Local Welfare Support, we will want to know whether you or your household have any other possible sources of help to cover the costs of the crisis.
 If you do, then the amount of money you may get will be affected.
 You may either get a reduced amount, or may not get any at all.
 You will be asked, as part of the application, about such sources of money or support, for instance:

 Funeral payments